jplsek/MPCParty/readme.md

 ### Multi-user features
 * Vote to skip songs (This can be easily bypassed.
 Might create a strict mode in the future)
 * Synchronization between all users (such as playlist modification and player updates)
-* Playlist buffer: Create and edit playlists without interrupting the current playlist
+* Playlist editor: Create and edit playlists without interrupting the current playlist
 * User lists (optional)

 ## Installation